AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/running-a-pipeline.md

-## Steps to Run a Pipeline for your Screens Project in Cloud Manager {steps-branch-creation}
+## Steps to Run a Pipeline for your Screens Project in Cloud Manager {#steps-branch-creation}

 1. Click on Next after selecting the branch.